growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

   - In case of Failed
   Error logs will be displayed.
 Correct the contents of the logs.
     - e.g.
     if **Channel_not_found** will be displayed, you don't invite GROWI-Bot to the slack channel or input wrong channel.
-Make sure that GROWI-Bot has been properly invited to the slack channel, and input the channel name appropriately.
+Make sure that GROWI-Bot has been invited to the slack channel, and input the channel name appropriately.
     ![slack-bot-test-channel-not-found](../../../.vuepress/public/assets/images/slack-bot-test-channel-not-found.png)

 ### Official bot settings